Reduced-Order Modeling for Heston Stochastic Volatility Model: Reduced-order modeling

 \subsection{Proper orthogonal decomposition}

-To form a reduced order model (ROM) via POD, we construct a low-dimensional ODE system by a Galerkin projection procedure.
-The full order model (FOM) \eqref{fom} is of a large dimension ${\mathcal N}$.
-The ROM of a small dimension $N\ll {\mathcal N}$ for FOM is of the form:
+To form a ROM via POD, we construct a low-dimensional ODE system by a Galerkin projection procedure.
+The FOM \eqref{fom} is of a large dimension ${\mathcal N}$.
+The ROM of a small dimension $N\ll {\mathcal N}$ is of the form:

-with the reduced stiffness matrix $\bm{A}_r=\bm{U}^T\bm{A}\bm{U}$, the reduced vector $\bm{l}_r=\bm{U}^T\bm{l}$, and the unknown vector $\bm{u}^{r}\in\mathbb{R}^N$ is the coefficient vector of the reduced solution $u_h^r$ from the $N$ dimensional reduced space $W_{h,r}$ spanned by the reduced basis functions $\{U_i\}_{i=1}^N$.
+with the reduced stiffness matrix $\bm{A}_r=\bm{U}^T\bm{A}\bm{U}$, the reduced vector $\bm{l}_r=\bm{U}^T\bm{l}$, and the unknown vector $\bm{u}_{r}\in\mathbb{R}^N$ is the coefficient vector of the reduced solution $u_{h,r}$ from the $N$ dimensional reduced space $W_{h,r}$ spanned by the reduced basis functions $\{U_i\}_{i=1}^N$.
 The matrix $\bm{U}=[\bm{U}_{1},\ldots ,\bm{U}_{N}]\in\mathbb{R}^{{\mathcal N}\times N}$ is the matrix whose columns $\bm{U}_{i}$'s will be called as the reduced basis modes, and they are the coefficient vectors of the reduced basis functions $U_{i}$'s.
 Indeed, we have the following relations

 where $\bm{u}$ is the coefficient vector of the FOM solution, and $\{\varphi_{i}\}_{i=1}^{\mathcal{N}}$ are the dG finite elements basis functions, for which then the reduced basis functions $U_i$'s lies in the space $W_h$ and so $W_{h,r}\subset W_h$.
-The ROM \eqref{rom} is obtained by the projection of the FOM \eqref{fom} by the matrix $\bm{U}$ and by the substitution $\bm{u}= \bm{U}\bm{u}^r$.
+The ROM \eqref{rom} is obtained by the projection of the FOM \eqref{fom} by the matrix $\bm{U}$ and by the substitution $\bm{u}= \bm{U}\bm{u}_r$.
 Another fact with \eqref{rom} is the M-orthogonality of the reduced modes $\bm{U}_i$'s, i.e. $\bm{U}_i^TM\bm{U}_j=\delta_{ij}$ where $\delta_{ij}$ is the Kronecker Delta.
 For this reason, the reduced mass matrix in \eqref{rom} is the identity matrix ($\bm{U}^TM\bm{U} =\bm{I}$).

 The computation of the reduced modes $\bm{U}_i$'s are based on the fact that the reduced basis functions $U_i$'s are the solution of the optimization problem \cite{Volkweinn13}

 where $u_h^j:=u_h^j(\bm{z})\approx u_h(t_j,\bm{z})$ is the solution through the FOM at $t=t_j$.
 The minimization problem \eqref{optim}, on the other hand, is equivalent to the eigenvalue problem